Climate-CAFE/Climate-CAFE.github.io/handbook/github.md

 # Getting Started with GitHub

-GitHub is a powerful platform for version control and collaborative development.
-This tutorial will guide you through the process of creating a new repository, cloning an existing repository, and pushing code changes to it.
+GitHub is a user-friendly platform that allows you to easily share your code with others, which is becoming a typical requirement for research publications.
+Even if you're not interested in the technical aspects of code development, GitHub provides a straightforward way to create repositories where you can store your research scripts.
+This tutorial will guide you through the basics of setting up a repository on GitHub, uploading your files, and sharing your work with collaborators or the public.

+Following the [Basic GitHub Introduction](basic-github-introduction) section below, you will be able to upload your code without needing to install any software on your machine or use the command line.
+For those interested in using the command line interface, refer to the [Cloning Repositories and Pushing Code](cloning-repositories-and-pushing-code) section for basic Git commands.

 ## Table of Contents

-### Basic GitHub Introduction
+**Basic GitHub Introduction**

 1. [Sign In or Create an Account](#1-sign-in-or-create-an-account)
 2. [Create a New Repository](#2-create-a-new-repository)
 3. [Create a README](#3-create-a-readme)
 4. [Commit Changes](#4-commit-changes)
 5. [Add Your Code](5-#add-your-code)

-### Cloning Repositories and Pushing Code
+**Cloning Repositories and Pushing Code**
 1. [Cloning a Repository](#1-cloning-a-repository)
 2. [Pushing Code to a Repository](2-pushing-code-to-a-repository)